Buzut/jamments/docs/jamments-api.md

 For full control, head over to the [API documentation](https://buzut.github.io/jamments/api/).

 ## Exemples
-Fetch comments by requesting the slug of your page with the JSON extension:
+Fetch comments by requesting the slug of your page with the JSON extension (carefull with slashes, see below):

 ```javascript
 // comments for page https://my-blog.net/i-love-jamstack/